Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Background and models

+where the joint action profile $\bm{a}$ is composed of $a_i$ for the $i$-th player and $\bm{a}_{-i}$ for the remaining ones.

-In the zero-sum two-player Markov game, the max-player wishes to maximize the value function, while the min-player aims to minimize the value function instead.
-Due to the competing objectives, finding some sort of equilibrium --- particularly the Nash equilibrium \citep{nash1951non} --- becomes a central topic in the studies of Markov games.
-More precisely, a policy pair $(\mu^{\star},\nu^{\star})\in \Delta(\cA)^{SH} \times \Delta(\cB)^{SH}$ is said to be a {\em (mixed-strategy) Nash equilibrium} of $\mathcal{MG}$ if the resulting product policy $\mu^{\star}\times \nu^{\star}$ obeys
+\paragraph{Equilibria of Markov games.} In a multi-agent Markov game, each player wishes to maximize its own value function.
+Due to the competing objectives, finding some sorts of equilibria --- e.g., the Nash equilibrium \citep{nash1951non} and the coarse correlated equilibrium \citep{moulin1978strategically,aumann1987correlated} --- becomes a central topic in the studies of Markov games.
+Let us introduce these solution concepts below. \begin{itemize} \item {\em Nash equilibrium.} A product policy $\pi=\pi_1\times \cdots \times \pi_m$ is said to be a {\em (mixed-strategy) Nash equilibrium} of $\mathcal{MG}$ if the following holds:

-In other words, conditional on the opponent's current policy and the assumption that the two players take actions {\em independently}, no player can harvest any gain by unilaterally deviating from its current policy.
+In other words, conditional on the opponents' current policy and the assumption that all players take actions {\em independently}, no player can harvest any gain by unilaterally deviating from its current policy.

+\item {\em Coarse correlated equilibrium.} A joint policy $\pi $ is said to be a coarse correlated equilibrium of $\mathcal{MG}$ if

+While a CCE also ensures that no unilateral deviation (performed independently from others) is beneficial, its key distinction from the definition of NE lies in the fact that it allows the policy to be correlated across the players.
+Any NE of $\mathcal{MG}$ is, self-evidently, also a CCE.